localryu/TIL/around_view_detection.md

       - Using 6 EO sensors

     PC
-      - NVIDIA Xavier (can subtitude to X2)
+      - NVIDIA Xavier (can be replaced by TX2)
       - or other pc (Nuc etc.)

   ### SW : Using Deep Learning to detect objects.